BANABAN FIRST ARRIVAL ON RABI

 After this period in the seventies, not much was heard of the Banabans and their life on Rabi or Banaba for that matter.
-Visitors to Rabi decreased and contact with the outside world diminished while the court case in the British courts continued and the phosphate mining on Banaba by the BPC and the three governments involved would only increase.
+Visitors to Rabi decreased, and contact with the outside world diminished.
+At the same time, the court case in the British courts continued, and the phosphate mining on Banaba by the BPC and the three governments involved would only increase.

 To view or download a full list of the first Rabi Pioneers.